atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 If a custom video mode is not applied to an Arcade core, I have no control over this.
 I do not maintain the MiSTerFPGA framework repository or core repositories available in mister-devel or jtbin.

 The common name in the core is dictated by the core author.
 Occasionally, a change may occur that breaks this feature.
-You should report the issue to that authors core repository.
+Report the issue to in the authors core repository.

 In the interim, you can utilize the setname provided in the .mra file if necessary.